mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 After reading the above, you should have a good idea what it is like to be a tech lead.
 Do all the non-coding responsibilities make you excited?

-You should also consider that you will be writing less code than before.
+You should consider that you will be writing less code than before.
 Each week you will switch between many different tasks.
 You will write and review code but you will also do many other things like run meetings, maintain the Roadmap, coordinate releases with other teams and more.

 Here is what my commit history looked like: